French bread is easy to make using a bread machine. Mix up this simple bread recipe in a bread maker then bake in the oven for a crispy crust.

 Dusting the top of the dough loaf with flour, I placed plastic wrap loosely over the dough and let it rest for 30-40 minutes.

-While the dough was resting for the final time, I placed a baking dish with water in the oven.
+As the dough is resting for the final time, I placed a baking dish with water in the oven.
 Preheated my oven to 425℉.
-The baking dish with water inside it will give the French bread a nice crispy crust but make the inside of the bread nice and soft.
-I kept the baking dish with water in for the whole bake time.

 Placing the loaf into that preheated 425℉ oven I baked it for 25-30 minutes.
 The bread will be a beautiful brown color to it.